 3. After years of trials, I’ve found pelletised fertilisers offer the bet results.
 These include Sudden Impact for Roses, Organic Life and Dynamic Lifter for Roses.
 The pellets contain a mixture of poultry manure, fish meal, seaweed, blood and bone.
 They need moisture to decompose and release their nutrients.

 4. It’s best to think of bush roses as shrubs, and use them with other plants to make up a flower border.
 Bush roses planted in a bed with other roses and no other plants, are uninteresting.
-Create pretty garden pictures with roses and other plants offering interesting variation in texture and height.
+Create pretty garden design pictures with roses and other plants offering interesting variation in texture and height.
 Also use bush roses as informal hedges to define areas.

 5. I like to plant roses with bearded iris, dianthus, cosmos, cleome, penstemon, catmint, sedum, sea lavender (statice) salvia, lambs ears and succulents.
 Forget-me-nots, columbines and foxgloves all flower in spring unison with roses.
 Late summer and autumn flowering dahlias will prolong the colour into the cooler months.